-Scenic element behind a speaker or presenter meant to add context and visual interest, often including graphic imagery or brand logos.
+Scenic element behind a speaker or presenter meant to add context and visual interest, often including graphic imagery or branding.

-Bracket For Screen, the BFS slides between two frames and allows for a front projection screen or gallery drop to be support by the bracket.
-Using one at the top and one at the bottom allow for the frame to be secured to the wall.
-BFS brackets come in multiple depths that allow frames to be suspended from the wall in different planes.
+Bracket For Screen.
+The BFS slides between two frames and has a support bracket extending outwards from the face of the frames.
+The bracket provides support for a front projection screen or gallery frame.
+BFS brackets come in multiple extension depths that allow frames to be suspended from the wall on different planes.

-The borderless screen refers to a Front Surface video projection screen without borders.
+Borderless Screen refers to a front surface video projection screen without borders.
 Typical fast fold style projection screens have black borders surrounding the image area.
 AV-Drop screens are “Full White” without any borders.
 The screen is all image area.

-Auxiliary spaces in a meeting or conference, used for smaller group meetings once a main gathering has concluded.
+Auxiliary spaces in a meeting or conference, used for smaller group meetings, typically after a general session has concluded.

-Direct Corner Clamp, used to attach AV-Drop frames at a 90-degree angle, such as with a stabilizer or hard corner.
-Also may be used to secure a rear projection screen from behind.
+Dual Corner Clamps are used to attach AV-Drop frames at a 90-degree angle, such as with a stabilizer or 90-degree corners.
+They are also used to secure a rear projection screen from behind .

 A computer printing technique which uses heat to transfer dye onto materials such as a plastic, card, paper, or fabric.
 The sublimation name was first applied because the dye was considered to make the transition between the solid and gas states without going through a liquid stage.

 Dye Sub printing is used frequently for AV-Drop skins.
 Prints are available in 128” and 192” wide.

 Extensions are a core building block of the AV-Drop Modular System.
 They are used to extend height or width of the “A”, “F” and other named frames and are connected to the other frames using Union Pieces (UP. ) Standard lengths are 6’, 5’, 4’, 3’ and 2’.
 Custom sizes are available.